-This pulled pork was 18 hours in the making but, if you are pressed for time you can skip a few steps and cut back on the cooking time.
+This pulled pork was 18 hours in the making but, if you are pressed for time you can skip a few steps and cut back on the cooking time, also what I like to do is vacuum seal pork to keep it fresh, I recommend to try out vacuum sealer if you haven’t yet, good tips and reviews at vacuum sealer research.
 Since we had this meal planned for later in the week, it worked out for us perfectly.
 I am sure you can find a way to make it work for you.
 So, if you’re ready for soft, succulent and flavorful pulled pork, check out the recipe below.

 - 1 picnic pork shoulder roast